-While you may be slightly put off by the bright and early safari game drives in the mornings and may want to spend more time having a lie in a relaxing, our number 1 tip for getting the most out of your safari is to go on or experience each and every one of the safari activities available to you.
+While you may be slightly put off by the bright and early safari game drives in the mornings and may want to spend more time having a lie in a relaxing, THE number 1 tip for getting the most out of your safari is to go on each and every one of the safari trips available to you.

 Take a good pair of binoculars with you

 Investing in a good pair of binoculars is essential prior to going on safari and you should always carry them with you, even when you are walking around the lodge.
 Bird watching is often best around the watering holes and in the trees surrounding your safari lodge and you never know what you might see while sauntering from the swimming pool to your suite.

 Your tracker and safari guide will be with you for each safari outing to point out the animals and teach you about the African wildlife and your surroundings, but you will certainly learn more and gain a greater understanding of the bush if you ask lots of questions and take an interest in the activities.